Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

-Experts have determined the normal PSA level to be less than 4 ng/mL.
+Experts have determined that the normal PSA level is to be less than 4 ng/mL.
 However, experts believe that the cutoff levels for younger patients should be lowered to less than 2.5 or 3 ng/mL.
-The reason for that is because younger men tend to have lower PSA values due to smaller prostates.
+The reason being is that younger men tend to have lower PSA values due to having smaller prostates.

-Please note that I do not recommend population screening of men for prostate cancer, because the studies are against it.
+Furthermore, do note that I do not recommend population screening of men for prostate cancer.
+There are studies that are against it.

-However, it has been shown that PSA should be done in men who present to the doctors with urinary symptoms suggestive of an enlarged prostate.
+However, it has been shown that PSA should be done in men who present urinary symptoms that suggest an enlarged prostate.

-Consult your doctor on the pros and cons of PSA Test screenings!
+You should discuss with your doctor on the pros and cons of PSA test screenings!

 3. Transrectal or transperineal ultrasound-guided biopsy